matthiku/cSpot/readme.md

 # The *C*hurch *S*ervices *P*lanning *O*nline *T*ool

-c-SPOT is a Collaboration Web Application designed to help (small) churches plan their Sunday and Midweek services as well as other events.
+c-SPOT is a Web Collaboration Application designed to help (small) churches plan their Sunday and Midweek services as well as other events.

-c-SPOT is a tool which helps to manage all event information and processes - the **Order of Service**, staff, resources, worship song lists for worship leaders, musicians and every other person involved in the service or event.
+c-SPOT helps to manage all event information and processes - the **Order of Service**, staff, resources, worship song lists for worship leaders, musicians and every other person involved in the service or event.

 It allows all participants to use, add or modify their relevant information - using any platform or device of their choice!